confluentinc/examples/clients/cloud/python/README.md

 10 messages were produced to topic test2!
 ```

-6. Run the Avro consumer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
+6. Run the Avro consumer, passing in arguments for (a) the local file with configuration parameters to connect to your Kafka cluster and (b) the same topic name as used above.
 Verify that the consumer received all the messages:

 ```bash
 $ ./consumer_ccsr.py -f $HOME/.confluent/librdkafka.config -t test2